-When the mission calls, XP answers
+When the Mission Calls, XP Answers

 |Downloads:

-This work, When the mission calls, XP answers [Image 3 of 3], by TSgt Tarelle Walker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, When the Mission Calls, XP Answers, by TSgt Tarelle Walker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.